chatwoot/docs/docs/user-guide/integrations.md

 <div align="center">

-Click on Integrations.
+Next, click on Integrations.
 You can see the screen which displays the already installed integrations.

 <img src={require('./images/integrations1.png').default} width="800" alt="Integration Home Screen" />